janwirth/Chronicler/README.md

-# Chronicles - Personal Activity Logger
+# Chronicler - Personal Activity Logger

 A simple background service that chronicles your work by logging keyboard input, clipboard content, application usage, and periodic screenshots.
 All data is stored in `~/chronicles` as a git repository in human-readable markdown format.